LucasReinaldo/mobile-gobarber/README.md

 ## 📚 How To Use

-To clone and run this application, you'll need Git, Node.js + Yarn installed on your computer and the [GoBarber Backend](https://github.com/LucasReinaldo/backend-gobarber).
+To clone and run this application, we will need NodeJS + Yarn (or NPM) installed on computer and the [GoBarber Backend API](https://github.com/LucasReinaldo/backend-gobarber).

-From your command line:
+After clone the repository, from our command line type:

 ```
 # Clone this repository